O44T/T1-feature-extraction/Mehmet/Curvature/README.md

 ## Some images after running the script

 <img src="https://user-images.githubusercontent.com/63856517/83022257-e7be3500-a033-11ea-974e-db6a756e099a.jpg" width="300" height="300" /> <img src="https://user-images.githubusercontent.com/63856517/83022320-03c1d680-a034-11ea-92cd-4ff1a824ed1f.jpg" width="300" height="300" />  <img src="https://user-images.githubusercontent.com/63856517/82141796-e07f7600-9840-11ea-8fca-45fb8d519c20.PNG" width="100" height="100" />

+**Note :** The red crosses are where T1 Event occurs, The blue crosses are where the T1 Event does not occur